-Paint existing vertical surfaces of curbs, structures, gutters, and pavements that will be in contact with bituminous mixtures with a uniform coating of bituminous material, Class E-6 (AASHTO SS-1 or CSS-1), E-8 (AASHTO SS-1h or CSS-1h), Class AET applied in two or more applications, or of the class and type designated for the bituminous course.
+Paint existing vertical surfaces of curbs, structures, gutters, and pavements that will be in contact with asphalt mixtures with a uniform coating of either emulsified asphalt, consisting of PennDOT Material Class TACK or NTT/CNTT and applied in two or more applications, or hot asphalt binder of the class and type designated for the asphalt course.

-Before overlaying existing surfaces, apply a tack coat as specified in Section 460 unless otherwise indicated.
-Apply a tack coat to previously placed courses if the Representative determines a tack coat is necessary to ensure bonding between the two courses.
+Before overlaying existing surfaces and previously placed courses, apply a tack coat as specified in Section 460 unless otherwise indicated.